 Closing thoughts on Windows 11 and macOS

 Which one is better, Windows 11 or macOS?
-The two systems are beginning to look quite similar with the interface revamp that Windows 11 will bring.
+The two systems are beginning to look relatively similar with the interface revamp that Windows 11 will bring.

 In terms of functionality, window snapping is far better on Windows 11, and the widget section is separated from notifications, which we liked.
-And as for gaming, there’s no doubt, Windows 11 is far superior to macOS in that regard.
+And as for gaming, there’s no doubt Windows 11 is far superior to macOS.

-In the end, it all comes down to your personal preference and what do you plan to use your computer for, and if you plan to use it alongside iOS devices.
+In the end, it all comes down to your personal preference, what you plan to use your computer for, and if you plan to use it alongside iOS devices.